 …as another teaching method, having students work in small groups on projects has impressed me as a way to help students learn and gain mastery of some material that they wouldn’t in a lecture format.
 It sort of astounds me how little people absorb from that format.
 And my role of GRC has helped highlight that for me.

+- Who might be interested in adding a research component to their course?
 Faculty might add a research component to their class because it may be a more enjoyable and familiar form of teaching for research faculty, as well as a positive alternative to the traditional lecture method.
 Others who might want to consider the GRC program include: